-In case you select ‘None’ when choosing user restrictions, then the user can update all Carts.
-However, let’s take an example from the above options.
-In case of the option ‘Update Carts created by this user’, if you select ‘Authorized’, then preference will be given to this option.
-This means the user will be able to update only those Carts that have been created by them, irrespective of whether you have chosen ‘None’ in user restrictions.
+Let’s take an example from the above options.
+In case of the option ‘Update Carts created by this user’, if you select ‘Only Self’.
+This means the user will be able to update only those Carts that have been created by them.

 The same is applicable in all the conditions where the following phrases are used: